JTaylor28/m0_be_iteration/self-evaluation.md

 - What do you still need to practice or learn?
 How will you do that?
 Do you need to adjust your calendar in order to do that?
 * My Vocab on this is somewhat shotty.
 I think ill re-read the assignment page when im less tired.
 - What questions do you still have?
 How will you get the answers you need?
-* More or less, I need to understand the vocab better to uses these new skills more effectivly
+* More or less, I need to understand the vocab better to use these new skills more effectively.
+I can always re-read the assignment or goodle a few things to achive that.